 Both the Federal and State Electoral Commissions ceased providing copies of electoral rolls to libraries from 2012 due to ‘legislative changes’.
-Recent electoral rolls are now only available at an Electoral Office (AEC or SA Electoral Commission).
+Current electoral rolls (electronic version) are now only available at an Electoral Office (AEC or SA Electoral Commission).

 In addition to electoral rolls, the Library has extensive holdings of directories and almanacs for most states up until the 1970s.
 The South Australian directories for the years 1839 to 1973 are available online at this link.

-South Australian telephone directories have been published from 1898 onwards.
+South Australian telephone directories have been published since 1898 onwards.
 These can only be viewed by visiting the State Library.

 While staff are happy to assist in using the resources, we are unable to conduct extensive searches on your behalf.

-For lengthy enquiries, or if you are unable to visit the State Library in person, you can send us your request online via Ask Us.
+For non-lengthy enquiries, or if you are unable to visit the State Library in person, you can send us your request online via Ask Us.